joshua-schnabel/debian_setup/README.md

 Protocol 2

 AllowGroups sshuser
-PasswordAuthentication yes
+PasswordAuthentication no
-#AuthenticationMethods publickey
+AuthenticationMethods publickey
-#PubkeyAuthentication yes
+PubkeyAuthentication yes
 PermitRootLogin no
 PermitEmptyPasswords no
 UsePAM no